Power sector benefits of flexible heat pumps: Acknowledgments

 \section{Acknowledgments}

+We thank Oliver Ruhnau and two anonymous reviewers for very helpful comments, as well as various colleagues of the Ariadne project for feedback on earlier drafts.
 We thank our colleague Adeline Gu\'{e}ret for supporting the calculations described in section~\ref{sec:gas and emission savings}.
-We further thank various colleagues of the Ariadne project for feedback on an earlier draft.
-We thank the participants of the \textit{IAEE 2023 Conference Milano}, the \textit{Smart Energy Systems - International conference 2023 Copenhagen}, and the \textit{Strommarkttreffen 2024/01 Cologne} for their constructive feedback.
+We further thank the participants of the \textit{IAEE 2023 Conference Milano}, the \textit{Smart Energy Systems - International conference 2023 Copenhagen}, and the \textit{Strommarkttreffen 2024/01 Cologne} for their constructive feedback.

 We gratefully acknowledge financial support from the German Federal Ministry of Education and Research (BMBF) via the Kopernikus project Ariadne (FKZ 03SFK5N0, FKZ 03SFK5N0-2), as well as from the Federal Ministry of Labour and Social Affairs (BMAS) via the project FIS (FIS.03.00016.21).